Rules & Expectations for FIRST Robotics Competition Events Mar. 15 2017| 0 KB

 FIRST takes all disclosures and indications of risk seriously, and will work to resolve the issue quickly, while honoring every individual’s right to privacy.

 Non-Medical Incident Forms are kept at the Pit Administration area and may be completed anonymously.
 Pit Administration staff will be available to help complete the form.
 Once the form is completed, it should be turned in to Pit Administration, who will take the process from there.
+If it is necessary to complete a Non-Medical Incident Report when away from an event, the report may be downloaded here, filled in electronically, and submitted via email following the instructions on the form.

 Each event publishes an agenda detailing location and timing (including when to drop-off your robot, when you can set up your pit area, ceremony timing, etc.), which is linked from the event’s “Event Information” page on the FIRST website (“Event Information” pages can be found here).
 Most events will have agendas published by February 15, 2017.